ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/building-first-build/plot-system/creating-plot.md

 :::

-:::tip Choose your difficulty first
+:::tip Remember to choose your difficulty first
-The system sets the default difficulty as automatic, you could accidentally have to build hard plot if you forget to choose the difficulty.
+The system sets the default difficulty as automatic, you could accidentally have to build hard plot if you forgot to choose the difficulty.

 ```mdx-code-block
 <MinecraftWindow maxWidth="600px" useDropdown="true">